stevegrunwell/technical-debt/slides.md

 * If it isn't already, make code review a required part of your team's development.
 * Not only does it help catch bugs before they reach production, but it ensures you're not the only one who understands how the app works.
-* This includes documentations: if a PR changes the way something works it must also include the relevant documentation updates!
+* Code reviews should include documentation: if a PR changes the way something works it must also include the relevant documentation updates!

 ----